Sommaire de l'article

 4. Free Content and Discounts

-Other than Matthew Henry’s Commentary (Condensed), I have not found any additional free resources on the Accordance catalogue.
-Logos’ catalogue includes several free resources.
+Unlike Accordance, Logos’ catalogue includes several free resources.
 Among free books of particular interest are the encyclopedic Lexham Bible Dictionary and the Perseus database (Greek and Latin classics).

 Logos is the ideal software for anyone who wants to invest in an electronic exegetical library.
 With its extremely elaborate databases, it also opens up great possibilities in the field of biblical linguistics.
 It is the most powerful and ambitious software.
 The great richness of the software is also its weakness.
 Logos is sometimes quite slow, especially if it is used on a relatively modest computer.
-Finally, Logos tends to work in the place of the scholar.
-The software is very easy to use as a passive or semi-active tool, but the advanced search features are complex to use, which makes it less relevant as an “active” tool.
+Finally, Logos tends to work in the place of the researcher.
+The software is quite easy to use as a passive or semi-active tool, but the advanced search features are complex to use, which makes it less relevant as an “active” tool